Spinal Injury Treatment in Houston & Spring, TX

-Dr. Andrew Kant is a board-certified orthopaedic surgeon who is the founding partner of KSF Orthopaedic Center.
-He decided to pursue a career in orthopaedics after working extensively as a trainer and manager with sports teams in high school and college.
+Dr. Andrew Kant is a board-certified orthopedic surgeon who is the founding partner of KSF Orthopaedic Center.
+He decided to pursue a career in orthopedics after working extensively as a trainer and manager with sports teams in high school and college.

 Dr. Kant graduated from Illinois College in Jacksonville, Ill. and received his medical degree from Loyola Stritch School of Medicine in Maywood, Ill. near Chicago, Ill.
-He completed his residency in Orthopaedic Surgery at the University of Texas Medical Branch in Galveston and is a Diplomat of the American Board of Orthopaedic Surgeons.
-He is also a past president of the Houston Orthopaedic Society, the Past President of the Medical staff of Houston Northwest Medical Center and has served as chairman of the Department of Surgery at the above hospital.
-He is currently President of the Texas Orthopaedic Association and on the Board of Medical Legislation for the Harris County Medical Society.
+He completed his residency in Orthopedic Surgery at the University of Texas Medical Branch in Galveston and is a Diplomat of the American Board of Orthopedic Surgeons.
+He is also a past president of the Houston Orthopedic Society, the Past President of the Medical staff of Houston Northwest Medical Center and has served as chairman of the Department of Surgery at the above hospital.
+He is currently President of the Texas Orthopedic Association and on the Board of Medical Legislation for the Harris County Medical Society.

 Dr. Thomas Cartwright embarked on his medical career in the summer between high school graduation and college when he took a job restocking anesthesia carts in the operating rooms at Houston Northwest Medical Center.
 “That made a big impression on me,” he says.
 “That’s when I knew I wanted to be a doctor.”